Chapter 6. Scaling storage nodes

 Navigate to Overview → Persistent Storage tab, then check the Capacity breakdown card.

 - Note that the capacity increases based on your selections.

-As of OpenShift Container Storage 4.2, cluster reduction, whether by reducing OSDs or nodes, is not supported.
+OpenShift Container Storage does not support cluster reduction either by reducing OSDs or reducing nodes.

 To scale out storage capacity, you need to perform the following:

 - Add a new node to increase the storage capacity when existing worker nodes are already running at their maximum supported OSDs, which is the increment of 3 OSDs of the capacity selected during initial configuration.

 - Verify that the new node is added successfully

 - Scale up the storage capacity after the node is added

 6.2.1.
 Adding a node on Azure installer-provisioned infrastructure